aoijs/aoi.canvas/README.md

 ## Credits

 - lordex (uwu)
-- fafa (some ideas)
 - akaruiteam (aoi.js)
-- neo

 These are the contributors who have contributed to the Aoi Canvas project.

 ---

-Remember to install the required dependencies and follow the setup steps mentioned above to start using Aoi Canvas in your Aoi.js Bot.
+Remember to follow the setup steps mentioned above to start using Aoi Canvas in your aoi.js Bot.

 Feel free to reach out if you have any questions or need further assistance.